UbiquityRobotics/learn/localization_navigation/fiducials/fiducials.md

 A map (this is a file of fiducial poses) is created such that the current position of the robot is the origin.

-## Using rviz to monitor map creation
+## Using rviz to Monitor Map Creation

 The following command can be used on a laptop or desktop to run the [robot visualization tool](http://wiki.ros.org/rviz), rviz.